ANRMoMoPlasm/ORedOx159/README.md

 # ORedOx159
-The ORedOx159 database is a chemical dataset containing 159 reduction and oxidization potentials of 159 organic molecules.
+The ORedOx159 database is a chemical dataset containing 159 reduction and oxidation potentials of 159 organic molecules.

 The archive contains 477 structures fully optimized at DFT level (i.e., PBE0/def2-TZVPP) and their respective SCF and Gibbs free energies.
 It counts
 - 159 ground-state structures: file name *_gn.xyz